-Since the 1st of July, employers have needed to increase the mandatory super contribution from 9.5% to 10% of their employees’ salary.
+From the 1st of July 2022, employers will again need to increase the mandatory super contribution from 10% to 10.5% of their employees’ salary.
 That means, employees and contractors (excluding those that structure their contracting under Pty Ltd arrangements) should see the super contribution rise in their latest paycheques.

 This substantial change has ramifications for employers, including raising:

 - The amount they pay to employees for superannuation.

 - Their workers’ compensation premiums.

 This is an increase from last year, which saw the contribution rising for the first time since 2014 from 9.5% to 10%.
 That was the biggest increase in the superannuation guarantee in the last 10 years; in recent history, the Federal Government increased super from 9% to 9.25% in 2013, and subsequently 9.25% to 9.5% in 2014.
 The government has planned further increases over the next few years, with it hitting 12% in 2025.

 The short answer is – generally yes.